Löffelfamilie

-Before we visited Leipzig, back in the summer of 2021, we asked around about locations that we must see in town, and a few people pointed us towards this neon sign.
-We didn’t know anything about it at the time, so it was with great surprise that we learned about it.
+Before we visited Leipzig in the summer of 2021, we asked about locations we must see in town, and a few people pointed us toward this neon sign.
+We didn’t know anything about it then, so we were surprised to learn about it.

 The Löffelfamilie neon sign stands where the VEB Feinkost Leipzig used to be, on Karl-Liebknechtstrasse.
 This is unusual since the sign was used for advertising their products, but this was communist East Germany, and there wasn’t a real reason to advertise anything…

-Either way, the Löffelfamilie neon sign depicts a family of four with a father, mother, son and daughter, sitting on a semicircular table with a plate in front of each of them.
-They are eating from these plates with a spoon, where the Löffelfamilie name comes from.
+Either way, the Löffelfamilie neon sign depicts a family of four with a father, mother, son, and daughter sitting on a semicircular table with a plate in front of each of them.
+They eat from these plates with a spoon, where the Löffelfamilie name comes from.

-The outlines of the spoon family are marked by lines of a colourful neon tube that flip between on and off to create the illusion of motion.
+The outlines of the spoon family are marked by lines of a colorful neon tube that flips between on and off to create the illusion of motion.
 This is the simple way that the arms and spoons of the Löffelfamilie move.
-There are almost 200 meters of glass tubes in green, blue, red, and yellow for all of this to work.
+There are almost 200 meters of green, blue, red, and yellow glass tubes for all of this to work.
 And everything looks gorgeous.

 The Löffelfamilie is how this neon sign has been known to everyone in Leipzig since it was first lightened up in 1973.
 The non-official name can be translated as the Spoon Family.
 It is the only neon sign from East Germany that we ever saw, still standing in public like this.